Early Life and Education of Robert F. Kennedy: A Complete Timeline

 1966: Meeting with Arthur M. Schlesinger Jr.

-After a meeting with Robert Kennedy in 1966, historian Arthur M. Schlesinger Jr. noted that Kennedy believed the Warren Commission's report was poorly done but was unwilling to criticize it publicly.
+In 1966, after a meeting with Robert Kennedy, historian Arthur M. Schlesinger Jr. wrote that Kennedy believed the Warren Commission's report was a poor job and would not endorse it, but was unwilling to criticize it and thereby reopen the tragic business.

 April 1967: Kennedy Visits Mississippi Delta

-In April 1967, Kennedy visited the Mississippi Delta as part of a Senate committee, where he was deeply moved by the poverty and starvation he witnessed.
+In April 1967, Robert F. Kennedy visited the Mississippi Delta as part of the Senate committee reviewing "War on Poverty" programs.
+Witnessing the poverty and starvation deeply moved him, influencing his views and actions.

 1967: Birth of Douglas Kennedy